 Think of each node as a piece of information and the connections between them as the relationships between those pieces of information.
 The neural network will learn to recognize patterns in the data by forming these connections.

 As you can see, machine learning is a pretty complex field, mainly studied by mathematicians, statisticians, and computer scientists.
-But its application in modern marketing are already proven.
+Its application in modern marketing is also proven.

 Machine learning in content marketing